z448/trrr/README.md

 trrr - search torrents

+# VERSION

+This document describes trrr version 0.21

 # DESCRIPTION

-CLI tool to search torrents.
-Results are sorted by number of seeders and each is mapped to key.
-Pressing the key with assigned letter will open magnet link in your default client.
-On iOS, magnet link is placed into clipboard.
+Tool for searching torrents.
+Results are sorted by number of seeders and each is mapped to keyboard key.
+Pressing the key will open magnet link in your default torrent client.
+On iOS magnet link is placed into clipboard instead.

 # INSTALLATION